 The tests currently offered directly on HomeDNA are as follows with regular prices listed below:

-GPS Origins Ancestry Test $199.95 (looks at over 80,000 autosomal markers); also available on Amazon (currently unavailable as of when this post went live) and Amazon price may be much cheaper.
+GPS Origins Ancestry Test $199.95 (looks at over 80,000 autosomal markers); also available on Amazon and Amazon price may be much cheaper.
 Sometimes available on GroupOn.